Rockstar North: Grand Theft Auto IV, Grand Theft Auto V, and development collaborations (2004–2013)

-Continued expansion and leadership dispute (2014–present)
+Continued expansion and leadership dispute (2014–2022)

 From 2004 to 2014, Rockstar North occupied offices at Calton Square, 1 Greenside Row, Edinburgh; at the foot of Calton Hill.

 In 2014, Rockstar North took over 75000 sqft of office space in Barclay House on Holyrood Road in Edinburgh.
 The building had been constructed for the previous tenant, the newspaper group The Scotsman, in 1999.
 In the same year, the studio began receiving tax credits from the newly established Video Games Tax Relief system set up by the government of the United Kingdom.
 According to the investigative think tank TaxWatch UK, the studio had received by 2020, 37% of the system's total payout, while having not paid any corporation tax since 2009.
 In response, Rockstar Games stated that the tax credits had enabled higher investments into the country, while The Association for UK Interactive Entertainment reported that the system had brought about a fourfold return on investment for the British economy.

 When Benzies went on a sabbatical in September 2014, his responsibilities as the studio head were picked up by Garbut and Rob Nelson, both art directors for the studio.
 He did not return, culminating in the announcement of his departure in January 2016.
 On 12 April 2016, Benzies sued Rockstar Games, Take-Two, Sam Houser, and Dan Houser, claiming that the companies had withheld in royalty payments following his departure.
 In the suit, he claimed that the Houser brothers had persuaded him to take a six-month sabbatical and fired his son and several friends during this absence.
 As Benzies tried to return after the planned end of his sabbatical in April 2015, his building access had been disabled and the office manager ordered him off the premises.
 The lawsuit stated that the three "Rockstar Principals"—himself and the Houser brothers—had established a shell corporation to evenly share profits and eventually leave Take-Two.
 Additionally, Benzies accused Sam Houser of having built a sexually charged culture at Rockstar Games and having ineptly handled the development of Red Dead Redemption.

 Take-Two quickly filed a counterclaim and described Benzies's claims as "entirely without merit and in many instances downright bizarre".
 The claim asserted that, because Benzies had departed Rockstar North without a good cause, he was not entitled to any additional compensation.
 The New York Supreme Court partially dismissed Benzies's lawsuit in April 2018 because the profit-sharing agreement did not guarantee equal pay for the Rockstar Principals, although he remained entitled to some royalties.
 Take-Two later accused Benzies of poaching employees from Rockstar North for his newer studio, Royal Circus Games, and argued that the company's name and trademark had been deliberately chosen to have consumers confuse the two entities.
 Royal Circus Games was renamed Build a Rocket Boy in October 2018 and, following a confidential settlement, the case was dismissed on 8 February 2019.